 Yes, payment plans are made available to students.
 The total tuition is divided into 10 equal monthly payments for a full year registration or 5 equal payments if enrolled for only one semester.
 This option is selected during online financial check-in after registration is completed.
 Please know that a one-time $45 payment plan participation fee will incur on any student account in a payment plan.

-In many cases, a child with a learning disability can be placed in the curriculum level that is recommended by our admissions counselors according to the results of the entrance assessment exam for mathematics, as well as student records.
+In many cases, a child with a learning disability can be placed in the curriculum-level that is recommended by our admissions counselors according to the results of the entrance assessment exam for mathematics, as well as student records.
 We are able to review 504 documentation and are willing to work with families to make reasonable accommodations/modifications.
-However, LUOA is not staffed to work with learning disabled children who are incapable of independent progress or who must be assisted by tutors in performing remedial academics.
+However, LUOA is not legally obligated to adhere to IEP recommendations.

 One of the benefits of schooling online is the flexibility of the schedule.
 With the Online Academy, you have the flexibility to change your schedule when it becomes necessary.
 You do not need to notify the Online Academy of a school day that has been missed.

 We encourage parents to take an active role in their student's education.
 Parents are essential in actively teaching and working with the student throughout the lessons and we encourage daily review of student progress.
 Your involvement is critical to your student's success.
 Twice a month you will receive a progress report from your student's academic advisor, reviewing their progress and grades.
 If you need help interpreting scores, answering questions, providing additional instruction to your student, please call your student's academic advisor for assistance.